-"LISTEN to me," said the Demon, as he placed his hand upon my head.
-"There is a spot upon this accursed earth which thou hast never yet beheld[[.]]
-And if by any chance thou hast beheld it, it must have been in one of those vigorous dreams which come like the simoon upon the brain of the sleeper who hath lain down to sleep among the forbidden sunbeams - among the sunbeams, I say, which slide from off the solemn columns of the melancholy temples in the wilderness.
+"LISTEN to me," said the Demon as he placed his hand upon my head.
 The region of which I speak is a dreary region in Libya, by the borders of the river Zaire.
 And there is no quiet there, nor silence.

-"The waters of the river have a saffron and sickly hue - and they flow not onwards to the sea, but palpitate forever and forever beneath the red eye of [page 20:] the sun with a tumultuous and convulsive motion.
+"The waters of the river have a saffron and sickly hue; and they flow not onwards to the sea, but palpitate forever and forever beneath the red eye of the sun with a tumultuous and convulsive motion.
 For many miles on either side of the river's oozy bed is a pale desert of gigantic water-lilies.
-They sigh one unto the other in that solitude, and stretch towards the heaven their long ghastly necks, and nod to and fro their everlasting heads.
+They sigh one unto the other in that solitude, and stretch towards the heaven their long and ghastly necks, and nod to and fro their everlasting heads.
 And there is an indistinct murmur which cometh out from among them like the rushing of subterrene water.
 And they sigh one unto the other.

-"But there is a boundary to their realm - the boundary of the dark, horrible, lofty forest.
+"But there is a boundary to their realm--the boundary of the dark, horrible, lofty forest.
 There, like the waves about the Hebrides, the low underwood is agitated continually.
 But there is no wind throughout the heaven.
 And the tall primeval trees rock eternally hither and thither with a crashing and mighty sound.
 And from their high summits, one by one, drop everlasting dews.
 And at the roots strange poisonous flowers lie writhing in perturbed slumber.
 And overhead, with a rustling and loud noise, the gray clouds rush westwardly forever, until they roll, a cataract, over the fiery wall of the horizon.
 But there is no wind throughout the heaven.
 And by the shores of the river Zaire there is neither quiet nor silence.

-"It was night, and the rain fell; and, falling, it was rain, but, having fallen, it was blood.
-And I stood in the morass among the tall lilies, and the rain fell upon my head - and the lilies sighed one unto the other in the solemnity of their desolation.
+"It was night, and the rain fell; and falling, it was rain, but, having fallen, it was blood.
+And I stood in the morass among the tall and the rain fell upon my head --and the lilies sighed one unto the other in the solemnity of their desolation.

 "And, all at once, the moon arose through the thin ghastly mist, and was crimson in color.
-And mine eyes fell upon a huge gray rock which stood by the shore of the river, and was litten by the light of the moon.
-And the rock was gray, and ghastly, and tall, - and the rock was gray.
+And mine eyes fell upon a huge gray rock which stood by the shore of the river, and was lighted by the light of the moon.
+And the rock was gray, and ghastly, and tall, --and the rock was gray.
 Upon its front were characters engraven in the stone; and I walked through the morass of water-lilies, until I came close unto the shore, that I might read the characters upon the stone.
-But I could not decypher the characters.
-And I was going back into the morass, when the moon shone with a fuller red, and I turned and looked again upon the rock, and upon the characters - and the characters were DESOLATION.
+But I could not decypher them.
+And I was going back into the morass, when the moon shone with a fuller red, and I turned and looked again upon the rock, and upon the characters;--and the characters were DESOLATION.

-"And I looked upwards, and there stood a man upon the summit of the rock, and I hid myself among the water-lilies that I might discover the actions of the man.
+"And I looked upwards, and there stood a man upon the summit of the rock; and I hid myself among the water-lilies that I might discover the actions of the man.
 And the man was tall and stately in form, and was wrapped up from his shoulders to his feet in the toga of old Rome.
-And the outlines of his figure were indistinct - but his features were the features of a deity; for the mantle of the night, and of the mist, and of the moon, and of the dew, had left uncovered the features of his face.
+And the outlines of his figure were indistinct--but his features were the features of a deity; for the mantle of the night, and of the mist, and of the moon, and of the dew, had left uncovered the features of his face.
 And his brow was lofty with thought, and his eye wild with care; and, in the few furrows upon his cheek I read the fables of sorrow, and weariness, and disgust with mankind, and a longing after solitude.